Adaptive Robust Large Volatility Matrix Estimation Based on High-Frequency Financial Data: Application to large volatility matrix estimation

 With the low-rank volatility matrix estimator $\hat{\bTheta}=(\hat{\Theta}_{ij})_{1\leq i,j \leq p}$ and the sparse volatility matrix estimator $\hat{\bSigma}=(\hat{\Sigma}_{ij})_{1\leq i,j \leq p} $, we estimate the integrated volatility matrix $\bGamma$ by

-To investigate asymptotic behaviors of the POET estimator, the sub-Weibull concentration inequality is required, and is satisfied by the ARP estimator as shown in Theorem \ref{Thm-4.3}.
-Thus, the POET estimator based on the ARP estimators can enjoy the similar asymptotic properties established in \citet{fan2018robust}.
-To study its asymptotic behaviors, we need the following technical conditions imposed by \citet{fan2018robust}, but the sub-Weibull concentration rate is different because we consider heterogeneous heavy-tailedness.
+To investigate asymptotic behaviors of high-dimensional statistical inference methods such as the POET estimator, the sub-Weibull concentration inequality is required and is satisfied by the ARP estimator, as shown in Theorem \ref{Theorem3}.
+Thus, the POET estimator based on the ARP estimators can enjoy asymptotic properties similar to those established in \citet{fan2018robust}.
+To study its asymptotic behaviors, we need the following technical conditions, imposed by \citet{fan2018robust}, but the sub-Weibull concentration rate is different because we consider heterogeneous heavy-tailedness.